How does a digital camera use light

 6. Viewfinder: The viewfinder is a small window or digital display that allows the photographer to compose and preview the image.
 It provides a real-time view of what the lens sees, helping the photographer frame the shot and make necessary adjustments.

-See also Best digital camera under 1000 australia
+See also Best pro digital subcompact cameras

 These optical components work together to capture and manipulate light, allowing a digital camera to produce high-quality images.
 By understanding how these components function, photographers can make informed decisions when selecting equipment and adjusting settings to achieve desired results.